Pesinn/TextMining/README.md

 ```
 Here we see how Austalia is considered as a single entity, while New Zealand has been combined into a single entity also, which makes perfect sense.

 However, this is far from perfect.
-Here we have an exampe where this logic breaks:
+Here is an exampe where this logic breaks:
 ```python
 print(entity_extraction(['Vale', 'Withheld', 'Information', 'From', 'Regulator', 'Before', 'Brazil', 'Dam', 'Disaster', '- WSJ']))
 ['Vale', 'Withheld Information', 'Brazil Dam Disaster']